-The Commissioner of Taxation will have discretion to set out alternative tests where an employee's or business participant's hours were not usual during the February 2020 reference period.
-For example, this will include where the employee was on leave, volunteering during the bushfires, or not employed for all or part of February 2020.
+The Commissioner of Taxation will have discretion to set out alternative tests where an employee or business participant's hours were not usual during the February and/or June 2020 reference period (the period with the higher number of hours worked is to be used for employees with 1 March 2020 eligibility).
+For example, this will include where the employee was on leave, volunteering during the bushfires, or not employed for all or part of February or June 2020.